-In \cite{Chowdhary_2013,Chowdhary_2014}, the problem of parameter estimation has been tackled in the presence of time-varying parameters using a concurrent learning approach.
-It is assumed in these papers however, that state derivatives from previous time instances are available.
-In \cite{Parikh_2018}, this assumption is removed and an integration based method is used together with the same filtering approach mentioned above.
-The underlying parameters are assumed to be constant, and thus the approach in \cite{Parikh_2018} becomes intractable when these parameters vary.
+Adaptive control in the presence of time-varying parameters has been studied in \cite{Tsakalis_1987,Tsakalis_1989} using the $\sigma$-modification \cite{Ioannou_1984}, and shown to lead to global boundedness.
+More recently, this problem has also been studied in \cite{Chowdhary_2013,Chowdhary_2014} using concurrent learning, but with the assumption that the state derivatives from previous time instances are available.
+While \cite{Parikh_2018} relaxes this assumption, it is at the expense of restricting the parameters to be a constant.
+In contrast to \cite{Tsakalis_1987,Tsakalis_1989}, our paper can be shown in certain cases to result in convergence to a smaller compact set.
+In contrast to \cite{Chowdhary_2013,Chowdhary_2014,Parikh_2018}, our paper does not require knowledge of state derivatives and considers time-varying unknown parameters.
+References \cite{Ge_2003,Chen_2020} further consider adaptive control for plants with a specific structure leveraging Nussbaum gains \cite{Ge_2003} and additional additive terms in the update law \cite{Chen_2020}, while our proposed algorithm does not require such potentially high gain terms.

 This paper focuses on the ultimate goal of all adaptive control and identification problems, which is to provide a tractable parameter estimation algorithm for problems where the unknown parameters are time-varying.
 We will derive such an algorithm that guarantees, in the presence of time-varying parameters, 1) exponentially fast tending of parameter errors and tracking errors to a compact set for a range of excitation conditions, 2) does not require filtering of system dynamics, and 3) is applicable to a large class of adaptive systems.
 An error model approach as in \cite{Narendra2005,Narendra_1985,Loh_1999} is adopted to describe the underlying class.
 The algorithm consists of time-varying learning rates in order to guarantee fast parameter convergence.
-Rather than use a forgetting factor, continuous projection algorithms are employed in order to ensure that the learning rates are bounded.
+Rather than use a forgetting factor, automatic corrections are provided by the algorithm to ensure that the learning rates are bounded.
 Additionally, fewer number of integrations are required to implement the algorithm as compared to the existing literature \cite{Roy_2018,Cho_2018,Chowdhary_2013,Chowdhary_2014,Parikh_2018}.